Schaka/janitorr/README.md

       - /share_media:/data
 ```

-A native image is also published for every tagged release.
+A native image is also published for every build.
 It keeps a much lower memory and CPU footprint and doesn't require longer runtimes to achieve optimal performance (JIT).
 If you restart more often than once a week or have a very low powered server, this is now recommended.
-That image is always tagged `:native`.
+That image is always tagged `:native-stable`.
 To get a specific version, use `:native-v1.x.x`.
 It also requires you to map application.yml slightly differently - see below:

 ```yml